 Take a day trip to nearby Safranbolu, famous for its preserved Ottoman Empire-era architecture.

 This full hiking trail is over 50km long, so it’s a multi-day affair (around three or so).
 The trailhead starts from a suburb of nearby Bursa (worth a visit in and of itself) called Kestel.
 You will continue upwards, passing through Saitabat, a village at the foot of the mountains.
 Uludağ Mountain is a popular place to go skiing but is a lesser-known hiking haven in the warmer months—though it will still be a quiet journey.

-This alpine hike takes you through ridges, forest, and drier rocky areas, with views all the way out to sea.
-Bring layers, as temperatures can drop as low at 10°, even in the summer!
+This alpine hike takes you through ridges, forests, and drier rocky areas, with views all the way out to sea.
+Bring layers, as temperatures can drop as low as 10°, even in the summer!

 Location: Bursa Province

 Insider Tip: If you’re looking for firewood, dried shrub roots work well if you can’t find branches.

 What used to be an ancient oxcart road from İnebolu to Kastamonu is now a beautiful hiking trail that hits several wonders of nature along the 92-kilometer route, such as gorges, mountain passes, and towering peaks.
 The route is named as such because it marks liberation officials’ path during Turkey’s Independence War in 1919.

 While Turkey has many new trails currently in progress (being developed into walkable routes for hikers), this one is fully complete and marked, so it’s well-traveled and safe for hikers.
 You may want some experience since it is on the longer side and will pass through various terrain.

 March to October is the best time to hike this trail.